deepmediaAI/deep-media-api-quickstart/Multi_Modal_Documentation.md

 ### Setup and Installation

+1. **Install the SDK:**
-Install the DeepID SDK in Python by running the provided installation command.
-For on-prem installations, adjust the `base_domain` parameter accordingly.
+   Install the DeepID SDK using the provided package installation command.
+2. **Configuration for On-Premise Installations:**
+   If you are running an on-premise installation, configure the SDK with your API key and adjust the base domain as needed.

-### Workflow with SDK
+### Workflow Overview

-- **Initialization:**
+1. **Initialization:**
-  Import the SDK and configure it with your API key.
+   Import and initialize the SDK with your API key.

-- **Processing Files:**
+2. **File Submission:**
-  Submit files (or web URLs) for processing using the SDK’s methods.
+   Submit your media files or web URLs for deepfake detection using the SDK methods.

-- **Tracking and Retrieval:**
-  Poll the processing status and retrieve detailed JSON reports once processing is complete.

-- **Feature Usage:**
-  Utilize comprehensive data reporting, generator attribution (for images only), heatmap generation, contextual description, and analytical reasoning.
+3. **Tracking:**
+   Monitor the processing status until the detection results are ready.
+4. **Result Integration:**
+   Retrieve and integrate the deepfake detection results into your application.

 ---

 ## Best Practices and Tips

 - **Secure Your API Key:**
-  Always protect your API token using environment variables or secure configuration files.
+  Always store your API token securely using environment variables or secure configuration files.
 - **Optimize File Quality:**
   Use high-quality, uncompressed files for more accurate detection.
+- **Use Turbo Mode Appropriately:**
+  Employ Turbo Mode for rapid testing on small or short media files.
+Avoid using Turbo Mode for larger files to ensure complete analysis.
 - **Efficient Polling:**
-  Adjust retry and delay settings based on network conditions and file size.
+  Adjust your polling intervals based on network conditions and file sizes.

-- **Utilize Advanced Features:**
-  Leverage detailed reporting and analytical reasoning for deeper insights.

-- **Monitor Usage:**
+- **Monitor Your Usage:**
-  Regularly review API usage statistics to stay within your limits.
+  Regularly review your API usage statistics to manage your resources effectively.

 ---

 ## Support and Resources

 - **API Documentation:**
-  Visit [DeepID API Documentation](https://staging.api.deepidentify.ai/docs/) for detailed endpoint and parameter information.
+  Visit the DeepID API Documentation page for detailed endpoint information and parameters.
 - **SDK Repositories:**
-  Access the DeepID SDK repositories for additional installation guides, code examples, and troubleshooting.
+  Access the DeepID SDK repositories for installation guides, additional usage details, and troubleshooting tips.
 - **Support:**
-  Contact our support team at support@deepmedia.ai for assistance.
+  For assistance, contact our support team at support@deepmedia.ai.
 - **Feedback:**
   We welcome your feedback and suggestions to help improve our tools and documentation.